openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_embedding_demo/README.md

 # BERT Question Answering Embedding Python\* Demo

 This README describes the Question Answering Embedding demo application that uses a Squad-tuned BERT model to calculate embedding vectors for context and question to find right context for question.
-The primary difference from the [bert_question_answering_demo](../bert_question_answering_demo/README.md) is that this demo domonstrates how the inference can be accelerated via pre-computing the embeddings for the contexts.
+The primary difference from the [bert_question_answering_demo](../bert_question_answering_demo/README.md) is that this demo demonstrates how the inference can be accelerated via pre-computing the embeddings for the contexts.

 ## How It Works